tylermercer/personal-website/src/content/posts/software/-partytown-cloudflare-analytics.md

 ---
 title: Partytown + Cloudflare Analytics = ?
-description: Trying to speed up Cloudflare Analytics and reclaim my site's vanity four-100's Pagespeed score
+description: Trying to speed up Cloudflare Analytics and reclaim my site’s vanity four-100's Pagespeed score
 ---

-**_TODO: transition to "You don't need Partytown to make Cloudflare Web Analytics faster"_**
+**_TODO: transition to "You don’t need Partytown to make Cloudflare Web Analytics faster"_**

 **_Use [this link](https://without-partytown.tylermercer.pages.dev/) and [this link](https://add-partytown.tylermercer.pages.dev/)_**

-A while back, [my brother](https://danmercer.net) shared [this article](https://dev.to/adamdbradley/how-partytown-s-sync-communication-works-4244) about Partytown's clever way of communicating from a web worker to the main thread synchronously.
+A while back, [my brother](https://danmercer.net) shared [this article](https://dev.to/adamdbradley/how-partytown-s-sync-communication-works-4244) about Partytown’s clever way of communicating from a web worker to the main thread synchronously.
 [Partytown](https://partytown.builder.io/) is a library that enables you to easily move third-party scripts to a worker thread to improve main-thread performance.
-(It's maintained by the people behind Qwik, which I mentioned in
+(It’s maintained by the people behind Qwik, which I mentioned in
 ["Free Lunches in Frontend Dev."](https://tylermercer.net/posts/software/free-lunches/))